GNTC Basic Law Enforcement students make $400 donation

 “It made a huge difference for me,” said Walls.
 “I wanted to do that for someone else.”

-The four graduates have begun careers in law enforcement, with Newman working for the Ringgold Police Department, Walls for the Cherokee County Sheriff’s Office, Emily Dillard for the Walker County Sheriff’s Office and Joey Ulibarri for the Calhoun Police Department.
-The graduates finished the Basic Law Enforcement program in May and will have the chance to participate in a formal commencement ceremony later this year.
+The four graduates have begun careers in law enforcement with Newman working for the Ringgold Police Department, Walls for the Cherokee County Sheriff’s Office, Emily Dillard for the Walker County Sheriff’s Office and Joey Ulibarri for the Calhoun Police Department.
+The graduates finished the Basic Law Enforcement program earlier this month and will have the chance to participate in a formal commencement ceremony later this year.

 “I am so thankful for the opportunities GNTC has given me,” said Walls.
 “Through the BLE program I got double the amount of training and it put me ahead of other police cadets.”